Clark County Fire Academy

-The academy operates Monday thru Friday 7 a.m. to 4 p.m. but the schedule will vary depending on academy needs and educational opportunities.
+The academy operates Monday through Friday 7 a.m. to 4 p.m. but the schedule will vary depending on academy needs and educational opportunities.
 Recruits will attend classroom sessions in which they will be lectured and tested on material covered in NFPA 1001 and Clark County Fire Department operational publications.
+CCFD will utilize IFSTA essentials of firefighting 7th edition.